juglab/cryoCARE_T2T/README.md

 Once you have installed Singularity you can either build the container yourself with the following commands:
 1. Change direcotry into the cloned repository:</br>
-`$ cd cryoCARE_simg`
+`$ cd cryoCARE_T2T`
 2. Run the Singularity build:</br>
 `$ sudo singularity build cryoCARE.simg cryoCARE.Singularity`

 If you don't have sudo rights you can also download the built Singularity container from [here](https://cloud.mpi-cbg.de/index.php/s/yqHmKmPnPRQqk5z).

 #### MotionCor2
 Due to licensing we can not ship MotionCor2 directly with the singularity container.
-You have to download `MotionCor2 v1.2.6 CUDA-9.2` from [here](https://msg.ucsf.edu/software) and place it in `cryoCARE_simg/example`.
+You have to download `MotionCor2 v1.2.6 CUDA-9.2` from [here](https://msg.ucsf.edu/software) and place it in `cryoCARE_T2T/example`.

 __Note__: It is important to get the CUDA-9.2 version, since we specifically installed CUDA-9.2 in the singularity container.